thompsonbry/unodb/README.md

 descriptions below.

 The only currently supported key type is `std::uint64_t`, aliased as `key`.
-To add new key types, instantiate `art_key` type with the desired type, and specialize `art_key::make_binary_comparable` according to the ART paper.
+To add a new simple key type, instantiate `art_key` type with the desired type, and specialize `art_key::make_binary_comparable` according to the ART paper.
+Compound keys or Unicode data should be handled by specifying gsl::span<std::byte> as the key type.
+In this case, the application must provide a span suitably encoded for lexicographic comparisons (that is, one which is already binary compatible).

 Values are treated opaquely.
 For `unodb::db`, they are passed as non-owning objects of `value_view` (a `gsl::span<std::byte>`), and insertion copies them